newpouy/InstagramHelper/README.md

 Free Chrome Extension [Helper Tools for Instagram.com](https://github.com/OllegK/InstagramHelper).

 # Please fill the [Helper Tools for Instagram.com Survey](https://goo.gl/forms/yoLiFqAPtwH41HlH3).
 There are only two required to answer questions, so filling the survey will take several minutes, and it will help to make it better.
-You can also click on the Website link in the "Additional Information" right-side panel.

 - [What the Extension Does](#what-the-extension-does)
 - [How to start](#how-to-start)